-These baked onion rings are just as crunchy and delicious as their fried counterparts, but these are gluten free, dairy free and low carb.
+These baked gluten free onion rings are just as crunchy and delicious as their fried counterparts, but these are also dairy free and low carb.
+Can’t beat that!

 I am an onion ring fanatic.
 I could eat them all day and all night and never get sick of them.
 The problem is that heavy gross feeling when all the grease settles in your stomach and makes you feel like shit after.
 Debbie and I found a way to make baked onion rings with all the flavor and crunch of deep fried ones.
+Plus these are gluten free onion rings!
 For me, its like finding the freeking holy grail!
 No joke.
 I don’t joke about onion rings…

-These crunchy baked onion rings are not only baked, but they are gluten free, dairy free and low carb as well.
+These crunchy baked onion rings are not only baked, but they are gluten free onion rings, dairy free and low carb as well.
 We use arrowroot powder as a coating and arrowroot is actually mildly anti-inflammatory and is low glycemic.
+So dare I say that these gluten free onion rings are actually good for you?!
 You could also leave out the egg in the wet mixture if you are sensitive to eggs.

 Do you know that onions are extremely good for you?
 That is, if you don’t coat them in crap and dip them in hot oil….
 Here are some nutrition facts: